lancereinsmith/covid_dashboard/README.md

-# Make a COVID-19 Dashboard in Fewer Than 40 Lines of Code
+# Build a COVID-19 Dashboard with Fewer Than 40 Lines of Code

 #### Intro